mui/mui-x/docs/src/pages/components/data-grid/getting-started/migration-v4.md

 }
 ```

-**Done!** Now, you can render any dependencies that rely on MUI Core v5 with v4.
+**Done!** Now, you can render any dependencies that rely on MUI Core v5 without upgrading from v4, and they will both run seamlessly alongside.
 For example, the following interactive demo shows how these steps tie together with the data grid:

 {{"demo": "pages/components/data-grid/getting-started/CoreV5WithCoreV4.js", "hideToolbar": true, "bg": true}}

-## Migrating MUI X from v4
+## Migrating MUI X

 ### Update MUI version